nmd824/Django/README.md

 ## Running the server

+First activate the virtual environment

-Use the following command to start the server: python manage.py runserver
+Then use the following command to start the server: python manage.py runserver

 ## Create a Mobile App